 Several reputable tool brands make mini chainsaws.
-However, their popularity has been limited, maybe due to the price to usability ratio (the 4.5” Makita XCU017, for example, has been discontinued).
-Some reviewers say that for the price of $150 to $250 they’d have to pay for a good mini chainsaw, they’d rather opt for a more portable and affordable hand tool like the Silky Gomboy, or perhaps just a regular full-size chainsaw.
+However, their popularity has been limited, maybe due to the price-to-usability ratio (the 4.5” Makita XCU017, for example, has been discontinued).
+Some reviewers say that for the price of $150 to $250 they'd have to pay for a good mini chainsaw, they’d rather opt for a more portable and affordable hand tool like the Silky Gomboy, or perhaps just a regular full-size chainsaw.

+The term "mini chainsaw" can be confusing and used very liberally on the market.
 Here are some of the things to consider while sorting through the many options you’ll find online.

 • Safety concerns.
 There are hundreds of so-called mini chainsaws sold all across the internet.
 However, the vast majority aren’t made by reputable manufacturers such as Stihl or Milwaukee.
 They’re generic products with unknown names, and they’re sometimes accompanied by outrageous claims — for example, listings saying they feature 98V batteries, when the realistic range is 12V-20V in a single battery pack measuring around 5” x 3”.

 There have also been reported scams.
 Many websites claim to sell the Stihl GTA 26, one of the first handheld chainsaws to hit the market, at a fraction of its actual price.
 Then the seller either ships a completely different product (similar to the generic ones found on retail websites by other names) or doesn’t ship anything at all.